There never was a mood of mine,

 Email Poem |

-Analysis and Comments on I Remembered
+Comments, Analysis, and Meaning on I Remembered

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem I Remembered here.